 Bryan is a two time Emmy® Award winner for his work as a senior video engineer in the TV industry.
 Working in late night talk, daytime talk, broadcast news, documentaries, corporate communications and radio, he has been in the broadcast industry since the early 1980’s.
 He is also a member of The Society of broadcast Engineers and is a Certified Television Operator.
-He is also holds an FCC Technician Class license.
+He also holds an FCC technician’s class license.

 As a Videographer from 1993-1996, Bryan counted among his many broadcast clients television networks such as ABC, CBS, NBC, Fox, BET, ESPN, Nickelodeon, CourtTV, ESPN Classic Sports, MTV, WTN, Reuters and several other international news organizations.

-During the 1990’s, Bryan served as the Technical Manager on Free Speech, a pilot for a weekly series distributed by Studios USA.
+During the 1990’s, he served as the Technical Manager on Free Speech, a pilot for a weekly series distributed by Studios USA.
 During this time period he also worked in video transmission operations for IBM Video Services and consulted to numerous production companies regarding production and broadcast operations.

 In 1995, he co-founded a New York City Based production company where he managed principal photography, and the day-to-day technical operations.
 During his tenure he also managed the production of numerous documentaries, corporate profiles, commercials, independent feature films, and a talk radio show broadcast on WNEW-FM in New York City.

 In 2005, he returned to network television and has worked as the senior video operator for NBC Nightly News, The Today Show, SNL 40th Anniversary, Dr. Oz, Dateline, ABC World News With Diane Sawyer, Good Morning America, Nightline, 20/20, Who Wants To Be A Millionaire, Katie Couric, The Revolution, ABC’s College Football, The Tyra Banks Show, Teen Nick, Yes Network, Martha Stewart’s Everyday Food, MTV Networks Total Request Live and special events.
 He has also worked on the soap operas One Life To Live and All My Children.